Capella Bangkok: Best New Luxury Hotel Along Chao Phraya River

 Being a relatively newer name in the 5-star hotel scene, Capella needs to make an impact to stand out amongst the many big boy names that have been around for decades.
 With the very first Capella property having just been opened in 2009 – in Singapore no less – it’s a baby brand compared to many others.
 But every year that goes by, a new Capella hotel or resort pops up in a new destination.
 Capella Bangkok is number 5 and just opened its doors in the heat of the pandemic in October 2020.

-Having spent two nights at the Capella Bangkok this spring, we have much to share about the life of vacationing at this unique city property.
+Having spent two nights at the Capella Bangkok this spring at the end of our trip in Thailand, we have much to share about the life of vacationing at this unique city property.
 From mouthwatering authentic dining experiences to the delightful cocktails at the bar, rejuvenating spa experiences at Auriga Spa to a relaxing time in our own premium riverfront balcony, we were delighted at every moment!

 Arrival & Check-In